 - assumptions and constraints

-After your analysis of mission, you will be prepared to create your mission.
+After your analysis of mission, you will be prepared to create a mission statement of your own.
 Let's break down those three elements that are part of your analysis of mission.

 Higher Headquarters Mission, Intent, and Concept: